 We plan to publish a couple of volumes collecting selected contributions.

 My fellowship at the University of Genoa has been renewed for another year.
 As a consequence, my research project ‘English construction grammar(s): Between description and cognition’ is entering a new phase.
 In 2020, my research will focus on the simultaneity network in (the history of) English.
 Stay tuned!

-The new ‘Exploring Language(s)’ video is an interview with professor Augusto Soares da Silva (UCP – Braga 🇵🇹) on the status of Portuguese as an international language. 🇵🇹🇧🇷 The interview was recorded in Portuguese but the subtitles were manually added in the three ‘official languages’ of the channel.
+The new ‘Exploring Language(s)’ video is an interview with professor Augusto Soares da Silva (UCP – Braga ) on the status of Portuguese as an international language.
+We recorded the interview in Portuguese; then I manually added the subtitles in the three ‘official languages’ of the channel.
 Watch it with the subtitles in your favorite language! 😉

 As usual, the links to the video will be stored in the video repository.

 The new ‘Exploring Language(s)’ video is now online.
 It is the second part of a comparison between Spanish and Italian, two Romance languages whose differences are too often undervalued.
-In this second episode, I will deal with issues regarding grammar and the lexicon.
-Watch it in the language you prefer:
+In this second episode, I will deal with issues regarding grammar and lexicon.
+Watch it in the language you prefer! 😉

 The links to all YouTube videos are listed in reverse chronological order here.